BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

-## About
+# Tomochain Masternode Setup Guide

 This is a procedural step-by-step guide to setting up your first Tomochain Masternode using the `tmn` tool.
 It is meant for beginners and first-timers.

-**Pre-requisite knowledge:**
+## Knowledge Requirements
- * **VPS Setup** - You can setup your own cloud-hosted virtual private server (VPS), and
+ * **VPS Setup** - You are able to setup your own cloud-hosted virtual private server (VPS), and
  * **Linux familiarity** - You have a basic knowledge of how to ssh-into (ex: putty or terminal) and operate the linux command-line.

    **Do not proceed if you are not confident** with the Linux command-line.
    Why?
    The upkeep and troubleshooting will become more complex than this guide.
    Some commands fail and you must know what you are doing.

-## Requirements / Recommendations
+## Technical Requirements / Recommendations
 The following are required items and server specifications.
 [Click here for more details](https://docs.tomochain.com/masternode/requirements/)

  * 50,000 Tomo deposit